 Balance on the Farm

 Taking care of oneself varies from person to person.
-We advocate that farmers and ranchers make an investment in their self-care in these four areas: 1) Sleep 2) Nutrition 3) Exercise 4) Stress Management.
-All four of these areas impact one another.
+We advocate that farmers and ranchers make an investment in their self-care in these five areas: 1) Sleep 2) Nutrition 3) Exercise 4) Stress Management, and 5) Gratitude.
+All five of these areas impact one another.
 For instance, how well a person manages his or her stress will impact their ability to sleep.
 How much exercise a person gets will impact his or her stress level, etc. It’s vitally important that farmers and ranchers invest time and energy into their self-care to help boost their mental and physical resilience.
 This will help meet the demands of their daily existence.

 Sleep